platinumTypeC/Mapple-os/README.md

   * gcc
   * ccd2iso

-then run `make` to build and finally `make iso` to make an .img file in dist/iso/Mapple.img. then run it by `make run` or `make runwsl` if you are on WSL.
+then run `make recom` to build and to make an .img file in dist/iso/Mapple.img.
+This will also run the img file, if you are on wsl then use `make recomwsl`.

 ## TODO
 * [ ] Make an iso file from .elf